jkarakun/AutomicDemoDMScripts/README.md

 ### Deployment of Environment

-To execute these you will need:
+To execute these you will need-
 + A GCP account and project space.
 + The [Google Cloud SDK](https://cloud.google.com/sdk/docs/) installed or use the [Google Cloud ](https://cloud.google.com/shell/docs/)
 + Access to the private demo images on the Broadcom ESD demo project.